-Sony doesn’t get as much attention for its Android-powered devices as Samsung and HTC do, and that’s a shame.
-For the most part, the company has been consistent with its phone and tablet releases, manufacturing modern-looking, angular devices with capable specs.
-But to really compete with the top tier movers and shakers in the Android realm, it has to step up its game.
+Sony doesn’t get as much attention for its Android-powered devices as Samsung HTC do, that’s a shame.
+For the most part, the company has been consistent with its phone tablet releases, manufacturing modern-looking, angular devices with capable specs.
+But to really compete with the top tier movers shakers in the Android realm, it has to step up its game.
 That means adding in features that rival other Android hsets sticking only with current generation processors.

 th the Xperia Z1S, Sony packed in a 20-megapixel camera sensor with abilities that rival some of the best-selling Android phones, in addition to a 2.3GHz Qualcomm Snapdragon 800 system-on-chip (SoC).
-It’s a solid handset worth taking a look at.
+It’s a solid hset worth taking a look at.
 It’s only serious drawback is that it’s exclusive to T-Mobile’s network.

-While all the latest phones are getting bigger these days, I didn’t find the Xperia Z1S uncomfortable to hold or type with, despite its uncommonly bulky build and sharp edges.
+ile all the latest phones are getting bigger these days, I didn’t find the Xperia Z1S uncomfortable to hold or type with, despite its uncommonly bulky build sharp edges.
 However, the Xperia Z1S is already too thick to wear a case to protect its delicate chassis.
-Its glossy case is also quite the attractor of smudges and greasy fingerprints, too.
+Its glossy case is also quite the attractor of smudges greasy fingerprints, too.
 It can get pretty gross.

-I appreciate the mid-line power and volume buttons: they’re easier to hit with my thumb when I’m cradling the phone with one hand, and that’s normally how I handle a phone when I’m using it to listen to music or check the time.
+I appreciate the mid-line power volume buttons: they’re easier to hit with my thumb when I’m cradling the phone with one h, that’s normally how I hle a phone when I’m using it to listen to music or check the time.

-The Xperia Z1S’s 1080p 5-inch display is extremely bright at its highest setting and quite dim at its lowest.
-There is a bit of color over-saturation, too, though not as bad as Samsung’s Super AMOLED, and although the blacks remain relatively black, other colors appear blown out at the highest brightness setting.
+The Xperia Z1S’s 1080p 5-inch display is extremely bright at its highest setting quite dim at its lowest.
+There is a bit of color over-saturation, too, though not as bad as Samsung’s Super AMOD, although the blacks remain relatively black, other colors appear blown out at the highest brightness setting.

-For the most part, Google has left Android’s camera capabilities up to the manufacturers (that’s supposedly going to change, if the recent rumors have any validity).
-Sony kicked it up a notch by leveraging its some of its point-and-shoot camera technology in its mobile devices.
+For the most part, has left Android’s camera capabilities up to the manufacturers (that’s supposedly going to change, if the recent rumors have any validity).
+Sony kicked it up a notch by leveraging its some of its point–shoot camera technology in its mobile devices.